ahzs645/resume/README.md

 1. Loads configuration from `.env` (or uses defaults)
 2. Fetches resume YAML from local file or remote repository
-3. Loads variant configurations from `resume-variants.json`
+3. Loads variant configurations from `resume-variants.yaml`
-4. Creates a temporary YAML file with excluded sections removed
+4. Creates a temporary YAML file with:
-5. Applies tag and flavor filters to entries
+   - Excluded sections removed
+   - Entries filtered by tags (only matching tags included)
+   - Flavor-based field substitutions applied
-6. Uses RenderCV to generate the PDF and other formats
+5. Uses RenderCV to generate the PDF and other formats
-7. Preserves original section ordering using OrderedDict
+6. Preserves original section ordering using OrderedDict
-8. Cleans up temporary files automatically
+7. Cleans up temporary files automatically

 ## Configuration Details